kev-kev/drumblr-frontend/README.md

 // install dependencies and run the app
 $ npm install && npm start
 ```
-© 2020 - Created by Christopher Leja, Kevin Clark and Ryan Seit
+© 2020 - Created by Kevin Clark, Christopher Leja, and Ryan Seit